aherrero/aherrero.github.io/_posts/2025-01-13-iot-home-automation.md

 In my case, I am interesting in connecting the different devices I have at home, plus some devices I had to buy in order to test all the possibilities of the system.

 Wi-Fi
-* Matter devices as the IKEA Dirigera Controller, with some devices such as lights, door sensor and smart plugs.
+* **Matter devices** as the IKEA Dirigera Controller, with some devices such as lights, door sensor and smart plugs.
 All IKEA sensors are ZigBee but with the Dirigera, they can be controlled by WiFi
+  *Note:* Dirigera controller could be connected also directly Wi-Fi with [HomeKit](https://www.home-assistant.io/integrations/homekit/)
 * Smart TV (Samsung TV)
 * Vacuum cleaner
 * MQTT devices with ESP32/ESP8266 connecting sensors or relays